-The disproportionate posterior horn sign is a feature described with a mensical tear having a posteriorly flipped fragment.
+The disproportionate posterior horn sign is a feature described with a meniscal tear having a posteriorly flipped fragment.

-The inner smaller fragment displaces into the central compartment towards intercondylar notch of the knee and can be seen to lie either in the parasaggital plane simulating the double PCL sign.
+The inner smaller fragment displaces into the central compartment towards the intercondylar notch of the knee and can be seen to lie in the parasagittal plane producing the double PCL sign.

 However when bucket handle fragments are predominantly involving the anterior-body segment or posterior-body segment of meniscus, these displace and lie over the posterior or anterior meniscus either giving a doubled-up appearance or a disproportionately large horn.
 This defines the 'flipped meniscus sign' or the 'flipped fragment sign'.